jecraftx/jecraftx/README.md

 ### Hi there 👋
-My name is Adina and I'm a computer science student from Korea.
+My name is Adina and I'm a computer science student.

 Here's some info about me:
 - I love to learn about new things & stay up to date on the latest trends in the tech industry